Robert Falcucci: Personal

 In 1903 his father, a postmaster, was appointed to Saint-Aubin-Châteauneuf (Yonne, Burgundy).
 He transferred in 1911 to Héry (Yonne, Burgundy) to facilitate transportation to Auxerre where the young Robert was educated at Lycée Paul Bert.
 He was introduced to drawing and painting by Cecile Cavaille-Coll (1854–1944), granddaughter of the famous organ builder, Aristide Cavaillé-Coll (1811–1899), painter and designer.
 In 1919 he performed military service in Paris.

-Released too late from his military service, he competed at the Ecole des Beaux-Arts.
-He was accepted at the Galeries des Beaux-Arts and admitted to the Ecole Normale Superieure des Arts Decoratifs in Paris.
+Released too late from his military service, he competed at the École des Beaux-Arts.
+He was accepted at the Galeries des Beaux-Arts and admitted to the École Normale Supérieure des Arts Décoratifs in Paris.
 In Paris he met Emmanuel Cavaille-Coll (1860–1922), brother of Cecilia, renowned designer and watercolorist.

 In 1924 he married Odile Ginioux with whom he had seven children.

 Career

-He worked for the Renault car company from 1923–27, directing many magazine advertising pages, especially for Omnia and Automobilia.
+He worked for the Renault car company from 1923 to 1927, directing many magazine advertising pages, especially for Omnia and Automobilia.
 In 1927 he signed the color page of the magazine L'Illustration for 14 June and visited Marrakech and the High Atlas.

 He worked for couturier Paul Poiret (1879–1944) in 1928.
 He signed several commercials under the pseudonym "Wurci directory of luxury Pan", for industries and luxury shops.
 Later he worked for Poiret's ABC magazine.

 In the 1930s, he illustrated the program for the Monte Carlo Rally (1931), and a poster for PLM advertising the Juan les Pins-Antibes connection (1937).

-In the 1940s he participated in Workshop 4, rue Georges Berger (Paris 17th) (1943), illustrated the work of R. Hervouin "Guynemer legendary hero" (1944) and the works of P. Riber, "The weighted" and "Open arrow" (1945) and the "Colomba" editions of Mérimée Barry (1946).
+In the 1940s he participated in Workshop 4, rue Georges Berger (Paris 17th) (1943), illustrated the work of R. Hervouin Guynemer legendary hero (1944) and the works of P. Riber, The weighted and Open arrow (1945) and the Colomba editions of Mérimée Barry (1946).
 In 1948 he worked as Painter of the Army.